hues-platform/energy-hub-model-generator-aimms/NOTES.md

 GenerateConversionTechnologyConstraints.m
 X Change the Minimum_capacity_constraint and Maximum_capacity_constraint -> the way you exclude CHPs won't work anymore.
 X Change the Roof_area_constraint -> the way you determine the relevant solar technologies won't work anymore.
 You'll have to iterate differently.
-Add roof area and min/max capacity constraints for multi-output techs.
+X Add roof area and min/max capacity constraints for multi-output techs.
 First check if you can integrate them into the existing constraint formulations.
-X Modify Electricity_export_solar_constraint and Electricity_export_nonsolar_constraint, also the one with net metering Change your CHP_HTP_constraints 1&2, probably to iteratre through them automatically.
+X Modify Electricity_export_solar_constraint and Electricity_export_nonsolar_constraint, also the one with net metering X Change your CHP_HTP_constraints 1&2, probably to iteratre through them automatically.
-Create a constraint for the input ratios
+X Create a constraint for the input ratios
-CHP capacity constraint can just be integrated with the normal capacity constraint now.
+X CHP capacity constraint can just be integrated with the normal capacity constraint now.

 GenerateStorageTechnologyInitializationConstraints.m
-Modify all of the constraints in this file
+X Modify all of the constraints in this file

 GenerateDataInputsProcedure.m
-Create loop for generating the RetrieveParameter commands for energy demands.
+X Create loop for generating the RetrieveParameter commands for energy demands.

 GenerateDataOutputsProcedure.m
-Adjust the commands for printing output energy of different types, for both single and multi-hub situations.
+X Adjust the commands for printing output energy of different types, for both single and multi-hub situations.

 GenerateMainExecutionProcedure.m
-Adjust the relaxation strings as necessary.
+X Adjust the relaxation strings as necessary.
 Are these necessary at all?